St Helen's Church, Bishopsgate: Medieval period

 Although it is thought that a Roman or a Saxon building might have stood on the site, the first mentions of the parish church of St Helen's date back to the mid-12th century.
+It is named for Helena, mother of Constantine I, credited as the discoverer of the True Cross in Jerusalem in about AD 326–328; her name was often shortened to "Helen" in England.
 In 1210, the Dean and chapter of St. Paul's gave William, son of William Goldsmith, permission to establish a priory of Benedictine nuns; and a nunnery was built alongside the existing church.
 The new church was 4 ft wider than the parish church, and longer too, so the parish church was lengthened to match.
 The masonry of the outer walls as it currently stands was in place by 1300.
 The church was divided in two by a partition running from east to west, the northern half serving the nuns and the southern the parishioners.
 In 1480, four great arches were installed between the nun's choir and the parishioner's nave, and a wooden screen was put in place to separate the two.
 An additional screen was placed in the parish church to separate the chancel in the east end of the church, where the altar was located, from the nave.

 A crypt extended north from the church under the hall.
 Next to the church, the priory had extensive monastic buildings; they were later acquired and used by the Worshipful Company of Leathersellers until their demolition in 1799.
 The church is the only surviving building from a nunnery in the City of London.